lc512k/exercise-server-client/1_starter/README.md

 #Starter
 Hello World site.
+One "Hello World" page served as both a static html file and rendered from our own node server.

-##Client App
+##Client-rendered* site

-Run any HTTP server to serve your client-rendered site, such as `SimpleHTTPServer`:
+Run any HTTP server to serve your static site, such as `SimpleHTTPServer`:
 ```
 cd 1_starter/client-rendered/
 python -m SimpleHTTPServer 8000